zd3sf/esphome-docs/guides/contributing.rst

     communication abstractions.
   - If the library accesses a global variable/state (``Wire`` is a good example) then there's likely a problem because the component may not be modular.
-Put another way, this approach may mean that it's not possible to create multiple instances of the component for use wihtin ESPHome.
+Put another way, this approach may mean that it's not possible to create multiple instances of the component for use within ESPHome.

 - Components **must** use the provided abstractions like ``sensor``, ``switch``, etc. Components specifically should **not** directly access other components -- for example, to publish to MQTT topics.